2021 Land Rover Defender spy shots and video

 Land Rover’s Defender is the stuff of legend.
 With a design that’s barely budged from the boxy shape of the utilitarian and mechanically bulletproof “Land Rover” unveiled in 1948, the Defender, just like its Germanic rival, the G-Glass, has a reputation for being one of the most capable vehicles off the road.

 Unfortunately, the off-roading icon was phased out at the start of 2016 due to safety and emissions regulations—after more than three decades of continuous prodcution.
-The good news is that a successor is coming up shortly, and a prototype has just been spotted.
+The good news is that a successor is coming in 2020, and a prototype has just been spotted.

 Redesigning an icon is no easy task, and Land Rover has no intention of taking the easy route of simply updating the original design to meet the latest regulations, like what Mercedes-Benz did with its redesigned G-Class.
 It appears Land Rover is increasing the size of the Defender as well as maintaining some of the proportions of the original while also toughening up the stance.